Steven Kwan Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.1 K/9, the second-worst in the league.
+- The 6.9 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals' 4.80 team ERA ranks 21st across all MLB pitching staffs.
+- The Nationals' 4.88 team ERA ranks 22nd across all league pitching staffs.

-- Nationals pitchers combine to allow 20 total home runs at a clip of 1.4 per game (to rank 22nd in the league).
+- The Nationals rank 22nd in baseball in home runs given up (21 total, 1.4 per game).

-- The Nationals will look to Kuhl (0-0) in his third start this season.
+- Corbin gets the start for the Nationals, his fourth of the season.
+He is 1-2 with a 7.71 ERA and nine strikeouts through 14 2/3 innings pitched.

-- The righty last appeared on Sunday against the Colorado Rockies, when he tossed five innings, allowing five earned runs while giving up six hits.
+- His last appearance was on Tuesday against the Los Angeles Angels, when the left-hander went five innings, surrendering four earned runs while giving up seven hits.

+- The 33-year-old has an ERA of 7.71, with 5.8 strikeouts per nine innings, in three games this season.
+Opponents are hitting .375 against him.

 © 2023 Data Skrive.
 All rights reserved.